McGuire-D/CuzIMatter/README.md

 # CuzIMatter
 CuzIMatter Modified Website

-This project is a draft of an alternate look to the Cuz I Matter animal rescue.
+This project is a draft of an alternate look to the Cuz I Matter animal rescues current website.

 Color Theme for the Website: